 - A certificate of completion will be available once the evaluation is submitted

-The planners and faculty for this activity did not have any relationships to disclose unless listed.
+The planners and faculty for this activity have no relevant relationships to disclose unless listed here.
 All relevant relationships were mitigated prior to the start of the activity according to ACCME Standards.

-Interested applicants must be a PGY 3-4 Resident, headache medicine fellow, or MD and/or PhD clinician/researcher currently enrolled or within 5 years of having completed their training in the US, Canada, or Latin America.
-Previous participants of IHA are encouraged to apply should you meet eligibility requirements as outlined.
+Interested applicants must be a PGY 3+ Resident, headache medicine fellow, or MD and/or PhD clinician/researcher currently enrolled or within 5 years of having completed their training in the US, Canada, or Latin America.
+Previous participants of IHA are encouraged to apply should they meet eligibility requirements as outlined.

 Application and Supporting Materials